Average Weather in Surrey Canada

 In Surrey, the summers are comfortable and partly cloudy and the winters are very cold, wet, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 33°F to 75°F and is rarely below 22°F or above 83°F.

-Based on the tourism score, the best time of year to visit Surrey for warm-weather activities is from mid July to late August.
+Based on the tourism score, the best time of year to visit Surrey for warm-weather activities is from early July to mid August.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering